DeviceNut/UIDevices/README.md

 UIDevices Library
 ================================================================

-This library is a set of classes for controlling various types of physical controls: buttons, pots, switches, encoders.
+This library is a set of classes for controlling various types of physical controls: buttons, pots (analog), switches, encoders.

 The button class is particularly useful and powerful, allowing for the caller to specify whether or not to support double click, long press, and repeat functionality.
 The timings for these can also be adjusted by overwriting global variables.